The #1 Book to Grow Your Programming Career in 2021

-Learning more technical skills is an obvious 2020 resolution for a software engineer.
-There are plenty of resources on technical topics (which I cover for front-end developers in my article, The Definitive Guide to Front-end Development in 2020), but what if learning more technical skills is frankly not motivating?
+Learning more technical skills is an obvious 2021 resolution for a software engineer.
+There are plenty of resources on technical topics (which I cover for front-end developers in my article about The Definitive Guide to Front-end Development), but what if learning more technical skills is frankly not motivating?

 What if there are other more pressing problems: you are stuck at your pay bracket with seemingly nowhere to grow, or you want to transition programming jobs, or you are simply stuck professionally, confused about the next career move?